nablarch/nablarch-document/en/application_framework/application_framework/handlers/standalone/status_code_convert_handler.rst

   :depth: 3
   :local:

-This handler converts the status code of the process result by the subsequent handler to the end code of the process.
+This handler converts the status code of the process result by the subsequent handler to the exit code of the process.

 The process flow is as follows.